 We account for income taxes under the asset and liability method, which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
 Under this method, deferred tax assets and liabilities are determined based on the differences between the financial statements and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
-Deferred tax assets are recognized net deferred tax asset of \$15.0 million is more likely than not.
+Deferred tax assets are recognized subject to management's judgment that realization is more likely than not.
 Although realization is not assured, we believe that the realization of the recognized net deferred tax asset of \$15.0 million is more likely than not based on available tax planning strategies that could be implemented if necessary to prevent a carryforward from expiring.
-Our net deferred tax assets of \$15.0 million is net of a valuation allowance of \$61.7 million and consists of approximately \$11.5 million of net U.S. federal deferred tax assets and \$3.5 million of net state deferred tax assets.
+Our net deferred tax asset of \$15.0 million is net of a valuation allowance of \$61.7 million and consists of approximately \$11.5 million of net U.S. federal deferred tax assets and \$3.5 million of net state deferred tax assets.
 The major components of the deferred tax asset are \$69.9 million in net operating loss carryforwards and built in losses and \$8.5 million in net deductions which have not yet been taken on a tax return.
 We estimate that we would need to generate approximately \$37.5 million of taxable income during the applicable carryforward periods to realize fully our federal and state net deferred tax assets.

 As a result of recent net losses, we are in a three-year cumulative pretax loss position at December 31, 2011.
 A cumulative loss position is considered significant negative evidence in assessing the realizability of a deferred tax asset.
 In determining the possible future realization of deferred tax assets, we have considered future taxable income from the following sources: (a) reversal of taxable temporary differences; and (b) tax planning strategies available to us in accordance with (ASC 740, "Income Taxes") that, if necessary, would be implemented to accelerate taxable income into years in which net operating losses might otherwise expire.
 Our tax planning strategies include the prospective sale of certain assets such as finance receivables, residual interests in securitized finance receivables, charged off receivables and base servicing rights.
-The expected proceeds for such asset sales have been estimated based on our expectation of what buyers of the assets would consider to be reasonable assumptions for net cash flows and required rates of return are subjective and inherently subject to future events which may significantly impact actual net proceeds we may receive from executing our tax planning strategies could be implemented without significant impact on our core business or our ability to generate future growth.
+The expected proceeds for such asset sales have been estimated based on our expectation of what buyers of the assets would consider to be reasonable assumptions for net cash flows and required rates of return for each of the various asset types.
+Our estimates for net cash flows and required rates of return are subjective and inherently subject to future events which may significantly impact actual net proceeds we may receive from executing our tax planning strategies.
+Nevertheless, we believe such asset sales can produce significant taxable income within the relevant carryforward period.
+Such strategies could be implemented without significant impact on our core business or our ability to generate future growth.
 The costs related to the implementation of these tax strategies were considered in evaluating the amount of taxable income that could be generated in order to realize our deferred tax assets.